segmentio/parquet-go/README.md

 $ go get github.com/segmentio/parquet-go
 ```

-Note that Go 1.17 or later is required to use the package.
+Go 1.17 or later is required to use the package.

 ## Usage